DaemoniaX/Angular-Ecommerce/README.md

 docker pull daemoniax/angular-ecommerce-app-dockerversion
 ```

 The Dockerfile and .dockerignore are in the github folder, even tho node_module folder is not incuded in the github repo.
+Note : The DockerFile is not upToDate, it does not have the fix 02/06/2025.
 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.